nondejus/AwesomeUnityCommunity/README.md

 * [Unity Atoms](https://github.com/AdamRamberg/unity-atoms) - Tiny modular pieces utilizing the power of Scriptable Objects.
 * [ScriptFinder](https://github.com/JoebRogers/ScriptFinder) - A Unity editor extension to find script references within your project in seconds.
+* [SwissArmyLib](https://github.com/ArchonInteractive/SwissArmyLib) - Collection of helpful utilities we use in our Unity projects.
 * [UniVersionManager](https://github.com/sanukin39/UniVersionManager) - Simple Version Getter for Unity, it can be used for iOS, Android and unity editor platform.
 It can also get build version.
 * [UniClipboard](https://github.com/sanukin39/UniClipboard) - Simple clipboard plugin for Unity.
 * [SceneHistory Unity](https://github.com/takupisu/SceneHistory-Unity) - Open scenes quickly from a custom history of scenes.
 Supports scene addition.